IvanYu327/Rocks_WebDev/README.md

 # ROCKS

 I made a website!
-Following a tutorial on HTML/CSS and JS, I created a styled home page and then used what I learn to create a site about rock climbing
+Following a tutorial on HTML/CSS and JS, I created a styled home page and then used what I learn to create a site about my favourite sport, rock climbing! :D

 ![image](https://user-images.githubusercontent.com/85257356/146812322-16ac1a2d-b551-426a-9df7-3933ccd8043a.png)